Andrew Pinson

-Andrew A. Pinson (born 1985/1986) is an American lawyer from Georgia who was appointed as an associate justice of the Georgia Supreme Court.
+Andrew Alan Pinson (born 1986) is an American lawyer who was appointed to serve as an associate justice of the Georgia Supreme Court since 2022.
 He served as a judge of the Georgia Court of Appeals from 2021 to 2022.

 Education

-Pinson received a Bachelor of Business Administration in Finance summa cum laude from the University of Georgia and his Juris Doctor summa cum laude from the University of Georgia School of Law.
+Pinson received a Bachelor of Business Administration in finance summa cum laude from the University of Georgia and his Juris Doctor summa cum laude from the University of Georgia School of Law.
 While at Georgia Law, he served as Executive Articles Editor for the Georgia Law Review.

 Legal career

-Pinson served as a law clerk to judge David Sentelle of the United States Court of Appeals for the District of Columbia and then to associate justice Clarence Thomas of the United States Supreme Court.
+Pinson served as a law clerk to judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit and then to associate justice Clarence Thomas of the Supreme Court of the United States.
 Pinson was a lawyer at Jones Day in Atlanta where he served in the issues and appeals practice.
-He then went on to be the deputy solicitor general and later solicitor general of Georgia, taking office on September 16, 2018, after the elevation of Sarah Hawkins Warren to the Supreme Court.
+He then went on to be the Deputy Solicitor General and later Solicitor General of Georgia, taking office on September 16, 2018, after the elevation of Sarah Hawkins Warren to the Supreme Court.